alaingoldman/Truffle/README.md

   },
 };
 ```
 Now we just have to migrate the contract onto rinkeby.
+This is going to ask for the password you gave mist/electron.
 ```
 $ truffle migrate --network rinkeby
 ```